Eastern Antioquia Real Estate 2026: Airport Corridor Guide

 Step 1: Verify Foreign Ownership Rights — Colombia has zero restrictions on foreign property ownership.
 You receive an escritura pública (public deed) with full freehold title identical to Colombian citizens.
 No trusts, nominee structures, or special legal arrangements required.
 Your attorney confirms your eligibility.

 Step 2: Find a Property and Negotiate — Work with a local real estate agent to identify 5-10 properties matching your criteria.
-Negotiate offering price (target 5-15% discount off asking).
-Most sellers in Eastern Antioquia are motivated by inventory turnover.
+Negotiate offering price (target 5-15% discount off asking price).
+In Eastern Antioquia, average negotiation yields 8-12% discount from listed price — higher than Medellín (5-8%) because inventory is newer and sellers are more flexible.
+Most sellers in Eastern Antioquia are motivated by inventory turnover, especially developers with unsold units in new construction projects where 15-20% discounts are achievable on remaining inventory.

 Step 6: Close Remotely via Digital Signature — Sign all closing documents digitally with a Colombian notary (DocuSign or similar).
 The property is now in your name and registered with Banco de la República.
 Total timeline: 30-45 days from offer to complete ownership.